Africa captures only about 40% of the revenues it could get from its natural resources

 África capta apenas cerca de 40% das receitas que poderia obter dos seus recursos naturais

-The financial institution avers that at a time when countries are burdened by slow growth and high debt, governments could more than double revenues from natural resources such as minerals, oil and gas by adopting a better set of policies, implementing reforms and investing in better fiscal administration.
+The financial institution argues that, at a time when countries are burdened by slow growth and high debt, governments could more than double revenues from natural resources, such as minerals, oil and gas, by adopting a better set of policies, implementing reforms and investing in better fiscal administration.

-The paper argues that the global transition away from fossil fuels is creating unprecedented demand for various minerals and metals such as cobalt, lithium, copper, nickel, and rare earth elements needed for the development of green technologies such as wind turbines, solar panels, and batteries, noting that many of these resources exist in abundance across Africa.
+The document states that the global transition away from fossil fuels is creating an unprecedented demand for various minerals and metals, such as cobalt, lithium, copper, nickel and rare earth elements, which are necessary for the development of green technologies such as wind turbines, solar panels and batteries, warning that many of these resources exist in abundance throughout Africa.

-The World Bank laments the fact that resource-rich countries are generally less resilient to economic shocks than countries with fewer resources, pointing to the risks of a "resource curse" in African countries.
+The World Bank regrets the fact that, in general, countries rich in natural resources are less resilient to economic shocks than countries with fewer resources, pointing to the risks of a "resource curse" in African countries.

 Share this article